realjhoo/jobscraper/README.md

 `npm install puppeteer`

+Puppeteer includes Chromium, but for some reason, I always have to install Chromium separately.
+To do that,

+`cd node_modules`
+`cd puppeteer`
+`node install`

+Then, dont forget, to return to the directory you were working in,

+`cd ../..`

-And we'll need the Nodemailer package to automate the email part.
+And we'll also need the Nodemailer package to automate the email part.

 `npm install nodemailer`